DreamSpotAI/dreamspotai.github.io/documents/Project_Description.typ

   == Total Addressable Market, Served Addressable Market and Target Market

-  The DreamSpot team identified its markets as follow:
+  The DreamSpot team identified its markets as follows (all data refer to USD):

-  - *Total Addressable Market* - it consider the global outbound turism market, namely the flow of travelers worldwide.
-In 2024 the market size sood at approximately USD \$8879.2 bilion;
+  - *Total Addressable Market* - it consider the global outbound tourism market, namely the flow of travelers worldwide.
+In 2024 the market size generated revenues for approximately $dollar$8879.2 billion;

     Source: #link("https://www.businessresearchinsights.com/market-reports/outbound-tourism-market-118431")[businessresearchinsights.com]

   - *Served Addressable Market* - it reduces TAM concentrating in the USA outbound travel market.
 The DreamSpot group chose to focus on this country due to its influence in the travel market; moreover, since the application is designed in english, the choice of USA increase the amount of end users.
-The USA outbound travel market is projected to rise up to USD \$293.3 bilion in 2025;
+The USA outbound travel market is projected to rise up to $dollar$293.3 billion in 2025;

     Source: #link("https://www.futuremarketinsights.com/reports/united-states-outbound-travel-market")[futuremarketinsights.com]

   - *Target Market* - the DreamSpot team's target market corresponds to USA citizens, who are use to travel, in the age between 35 and 54 years old, as validated using interviews.
-Approximately 35% of travelers accounts for the target age, hence valuating to USD 102.7 bilion.
+Approximately 35% of travelers accounts for the target age, hence valuating to 102.7 billion.

     Source: #link("https://novacancynews.com/u-s-millennials-most-likely-to-take-spend-more-on-vacations-this-year-next/")[novacancynews.com]

+In general, finding information about the travel market was more difficult than expected: although it's true than a plethora of information and market reports for this market is available on the Internet, a big portion of them are accessible only under payment of a costly subscription and/or fee.
+Example of these are: //Insert some of the links we could not use

+Moreover, recent and accurate data about US travelers age demonstrated to be difficult to find: most of them result to be not freely available, inaccurate and/or outdated (e.g. #link("https://www.bls.gov/opub/ted/2003/nov/wk1/art02.htm")[bls.gov] /*Insert other links*/)

   == Competitors analysis